 + Opportunity for Growth

-Being on the road can present work opportunities that you might not otherwise have.
+Being on the road can present work opportunities you might not otherwise have.

-It gives you the chance to meet new people and introduces you to other industries across the country.
+It allows you to meet new people while camping and introduces you to other industries across the country.
 You can expand your network, and discover new business opportunities.